TRIQS/nda/doc/ex8.md

 Algebra of A_mv: M
 ```

-@subsection ex8_p5 HDF5, MPI and symmetry support for matrices and vectors
+@section ex8_p5 HDF5, MPI and symmetry support for matrices and vectors

 We refer the user to the examples
 - @ref ex5,